 How Old is 3 in Cat Years

-How old is 3 in cat years?
-The answer may surprise you.
 While the age of a cat in human years is often debated, there is no doubt that our feline friends age differently than we do.

-So, how old is 3 in cat years?
 The simple answer is that 3 in human years equals 15 in cat years.
 However, it’s not quite that straightforward.

 Cats reach maturity faster than humans, so a one-year-old cat is roughly equivalent to a 16-year-old human teenager.
 After that, the aging process slows down and by the time a cat reaches 10 years old, they are approximately 56 in human years.